 Have notebooks, papers, pencils or markers or pen around the house.
 Try to do a writing session with your toddler every other day.
 Let your child scribble – not on the walls, of course! – and for that, you have to keep easel, papers, notebooks in your child’s reach.

 Lately, I have seen this idea on Pinterest to have your child scribble on the big empty package boxes.
+Indeed it is going to be a great learning experience for kids.

 Make sure every marker, paints, and pencils are washable.